Dendrim/hangman/README.md

 If your language has any groups of letters which considered equal and you want game to consider them as one letter, you can do so in `lib/game.rb`

-Add a new sub-array to an array `EQUAL_LETTERS`.
+Add a new sub-array to an initial array of `EQUAL_LETTERS`.

 Example: `%w[O Ö]`
-CASE SENSITIVE!!!
-All letters must be in upper case!!!